Hometown: Duncan, BC

 List any interesting or unusual jobs you may have had.

+When I was 15 years old I modelled internationally in Seoul, Korea.
+Working in the modelling industry taught me a lot about my self because you constantly are being put outside of your comfort zone.
 In 2012 I was honoured to represent Canada at SuperModel International, in Bangkok, Thailand, where I placed in the Top 10 on the international stage.
 Two years later I represented Canada again at Top Model of the World in El Gouna, Egypt.
 Given the job to represent your country isn’t an opportunity everyone gets to experience, and it is one that I will cherish in my heart forever.
 There is nothing more gratifying than wearing that Canada sash across your chest, and I hope to achieve to represent my country again, but on the Miss Universe stage this time.

 List any volunteering you have done.